adamdbradley/foresight.js/README.md

 ## Introduction
-__Foresight.js__ gives webpages the ability to tell if the user's device is capable of viewing high-resolution images (such as the 3rd generation iPad) before the image is requested.
+__Foresight.js__ gives webpages the ability to tell if the user's device is capable of viewing high-resolution images (such as the 3rd generation iPad) before the image is requested from the server.
 Additionally, it judges if the user's device currently has a fast enough network connection for high-resolution images.
 Depending on device display and network connectivity, __foresight.js__ will request the appropriate image for the webpage.
 Foresight deals with modifying context images, specifically _img_ elements.
 Media queries however should be used when dealing with CSS background-images, while foresight.js is used to handle inline _img_ elements.

 This project's overall goal is to tackle these current issues faced by web developers designing for hi-res: [Challenges for High-Resolution Images](//github.com/adamdbradley/foresight.js/wiki/Challenges-for-High-Resolution-Images).
-Foresight is used to modify _img src_ attributes so browsers can request the correct image for the device, it does not however, resize the images themselves.
-See [Server Resizing Images](//github.com/adamdbradley/foresight.js/wiki/Server-Resizing-Images) for more information on a few options for requesting various images sizes from a server.
+Foresight aims at providing a lightweight, cross-browser and framework independent tool for a high-resolution web.